AdhirajSingh1206/Reddit-Flair-Detector-Indian-Subreddit/README.md

 A 3rd party software called POSTMAN was used to test GET and POST features of both the routines.
 A custom script (Automated_testing.py) was also written to send POST requests to the automated testing route, validating its functioning.

-The WebApp stands Tested.
+`Add photo here`

-## References:
+The WebApp stands O.K.
+Tested.